UW-POLS501/2018/content/_index.md

 Additionally, these texts are supplemented by the following:

 -   [QSS Tidyverse Code](https://jrnold.github.io/qss-tidy/). *R4DS* and this course will use a set of R packages known as the [tidyverse](https://www.tidyverse.org/).
 However, *QSS* does not.
 This course supplements *QSS* with *tidyverse*.
--   [R for Data Science Solutions](https://jrnold.github.io/e4qf/), to help you when working through *R for Data Science* solutions.
+-   [R for Data Science Solutions](https://jrnold.github.io/e4qf/), to help you when working through *R for Data Science* problems.

 There will be some additional readings as indicated in the [schedule](/schedule).